mrsohailshaik03/DSA/Linked Lists/README.md

 # Linked List Implementation in Java

-A **Linked List** is a linear data structure where elements (nodes) are stored in non-contiguous memory locations.
-Each node contains data and a reference (pointer) to the next node in the sequence.
+A **Linked List** is a linear data structure where each element (node) contains data and a reference to the next node.
+This implementation provides a variety of operations for singly linked lists in Java.

 ---